tendermint/tendermint/docs/rfc/rfc-019-config-version.md

 2. **Prefer mechanical changes.** Whenever it is practical, change settings in a way that can be updated by a tool without operator judgement.
-This implies finding safe, universal defaults, and not changing the default values of existing settings.
+This implies finding safe, universal defaults for new settings, and not changing the default values of existing settings.

    Even if that means we have to make multiple changes (e.g., add a new setting in the current version, deprecate the old one, and remove the old one in the